Can I Diagnose Myself?

 Diagnosis

-To summarise – in cases where there is an obvious swelling in the areas of the abdomen commonly associated with hernia and which is more obvious when you cough, strain or stand up and which gets smaller or goes completely when you lie down.
+To summarise – in cases where there is an obvious swelling in the areas of the abdomen or the groin, commonly associated with where hernias can occur, and which is more obvious when you cough, strain or stand up and which gets smaller or goes completely when you lie down.
 No other tests are usually needed.

 See the section on sport, groin pain and hernia